rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 - Layout and render transform support for widgets.
 - Shortcuts improvements in the editor.
 - UI performance improvements.
-- Double click support in `fyrox-ui`
+- Double click support in `fyrox-ui`.
 - Better serializer error recovery.
 - Tons of small improvements and fixes.